ibm-cloud-docs/citrix-netscaler-vpx/about-citrix-netscaler-vpx.md

 ## PCI-DSS reporting
 {: #pci-dss-reporting}

-Payment Card Industry (PCI) Data Security Standard (DSS) consists of twelve criteria for businesses that process online credit card payments.
+The Payment Card Industry (PCI) Data Security Standard (DSS) consists of twelve criteria for businesses that process online credit card payments.
 The PCI-DSS reports consist of a list of those criteria that are relevant to your Application Firewall configuration.
 The report also lists whether your current configuration meets each criterion, and suggests how to configure the application firewall to meet those standards.

 ## Global Load Balancing (GSLB)
 {: #global-load-balancing-gslb-}